 What is Overplotting?

 Overplotting is when the data or labels in a data visualization overlap, making it difficult to see individual data points in a data visualization.
-Overplotting typically occurs when there are either or both of a large number of data points or a small number of unique values that the data can take.
+Overplotting typically occurs when there are either a large number of data points and/or a small number of unique values in the dataset.

 Fixes for overplotting include reducing the size of points, changing the shape of points, jittering, tiling, making points transparent, only showing a subset of points, and using algorithms to prevent labels from overlapping.